-Stefan Beiten took up a legal position in Los Angeles in 1993 at the firm Chrystie & Berle and advised clients in the film industry on issues of financing film projects.
-His permanent mandate was to restructure the film investments of Credit Lyonnais which lost tens of billions of dollars in Hollywood in the early 1990s.
-In the process of this mandate, he controlled a film rights portfolio of over 2,000 titles.
-Stefan Beiten then created the opportunity for a major German media company to build its own film studio based on this portfolio.
-During this tenure, Stefan acquired extensive expertise in film financing, restructuring, and the inner workings of the international film industry.
-At the same time, he also studied comparative law at the University of California in Los Angeles, Davis and Berkeley.
-He moved to Berlin to finish his studies at the Freie Universität and passed law school in 1995.
+I took up a legal position in Los Angeles in 1993 at the firm Chrystie & Berle and advised clients in the film industry on issues of financing film projects.
+My permanent mandate was to restructure the film investments of Credit Lyonnais which lost tens of billions of dollars in Hollywood in the early 1990s.
+In the process of this mandate, I indirectly controlled a film rights portfolio of over 2,000 titles which led to the opportunity for a German media conglomerate to build its own film studio based on this portfolio.
+During this tenure, I acquired extensive expertise in film financing, restructuring, and the inner workings of the international film industry.
+At the same time, I also studied comparative law within a special program provided by the University of California in Los Angeles, Davis and Berkeley.
+I moved to Berlin to finish my studies at the Freie Universität and passed law school in 1995.

 Law firm Chrystie & Berle in Los Angeles

 Restructuring of Credit Lyonnais‘ investments